cdktf/cdktf-provider-datadog/docs/sensitiveDataScannerRule.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.35.0/docs/resources/sensitive_data_scanner_rule#id SensitiveDataScannerRule#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.36.0/docs/resources/sensitive_data_scanner_rule#id SensitiveDataScannerRule#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `includedKeywordConfiguration`<sup>Optional</sup> <a name="includedKeywordConfiguration" id="@cdktf/provider-datadog.sensitiveDataScannerRule.SensitiveDataScannerRule.Initializer.parameter.includedKeywordConfiguration"></a>

+- *Type:* <a href="#@cdktf/provider-datadog.sensitiveDataScannerRule.SensitiveDataScannerRuleIncludedKeywordConfiguration">SensitiveDataScannerRuleIncludedKeywordConfiguration</a>

+included_keyword_configuration block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.36.0/docs/resources/sensitive_data_scanner_rule#included_keyword_configuration SensitiveDataScannerRule#included_keyword_configuration}

 ---